 Perhaps you’ve been wanting to join a mastermind or business support group?
 Now might be the time to take that step.

-These are some of my favorite ideas and questions you can use to review this year and get ready to have an even better year next year.
+These are some of my favourite ideas and questions you can use to review this year and get ready to have an even better year next year.

-To make this the most valuable, I recommend you set aside at least a 4 hour chunk of quiet uninterrupted time to work through your answers, review your year and set your new goals.
+To make this the most valuable, I recommend you set aside at least a 1-hour chunk of quiet uninterrupted time to work through your answers, review your year and set your new goals.